Categories

 A Comprehensive Guide to Getting Your FL Security License

-Yes, Florida law requires you to have a Class D Security License to work as an unarmed security guard.
-For armed positions, you’ll also need a Class G Firearms License.
-Licensing ensures you meet state requirements for training, background checks, and professional standards.
+Yes.
+Florida law requires you to have a Class D Security License to work as an unarmed security guard.
+For armed positions, you must also obtain a Class G Firearms License.
+These licenses ensure you meet state training requirements, pass background checks, and uphold professional standards.

 • Entry-Level Unarmed Guards: $15–$18 per hour